Essential Knowledge: Global Entry and TSA PreCheck

-All United States citizens and lawful permanent residents of the United States are eligible.
+All United States citizens and lawful permanent residents of the United States are eligible, with the exception of New York state residents.
 In addition, citizens of the following countries are eligible: Canada, (through NEXUS membership), Colombia, Germany, Mexico, Panama, Singapore, South Korea, Switzerland, and the United Kingdom.

 Who is eligible to participate in TSA PreCheck?

 Only U.S. citizens and lawful permanent residents may apply for TSA PreCheck.

 Using the Programs

 Let’s take a look at how these programs actually work.